psaia/allwrite-docs/README.md

 # Allwrite Docs

-An incredibly fast API server powered by Google Drive written purely in Go.
+An incredibly fast documentation API powered by Google Drive written purely in Go.

 This API connects with your Google Drive and provides RESTful endpoints which return the pages within Drive in a organized and usable format.
 With this API, beautiful (or ugly) user interfaces can be created and reused anywhere you need to display documentation online.

 This is not a SaaS product and 100% open source.

+**Features:**

+* Let anyone, technical or not, contribute to documentation.
+* Full-text search.
+* Transforms Google docs to clean markdown and html.
+* Images are directly referenced from Google so you don't need to worry about image storage.
+* No dependencies other than Postgres.
+* URL structure builds itself based on the directory structure.
+* Did I mention is crazy fast since pages are pre-cached?

 # Table of Contents